About searching

 Why does the shuttle go only to Walmart at Glenn View Station?

-The program will serve Walmart because surveys of seniors in the area have indicated that Walmart is the most popular grocery store.
+The program primarily serves Walmart because surveys of seniors in the area have indicated that Walmart is the most popular grocery store.
 It sells a wide range of goods, including pharmaceuticals, and there are other stores within minimal walking distance.
 The Senior Shuttle pilot program is funded through the Durham Transit Plan.